Drone registration coming to the UK

 There have been several stories of drone near misses in UK air space in recent years.
 While drones are also increasingly being used to smuggle contraband into prisons such as drugs and mobile phones.

+The government says it intends to bring forward and expand the use of geo-fencing technology in order to effectively create no-fly areas around “sensitive” zones such as prisons and airports.

-And while the DfT notes that some drone manufacturers have already programmed their drones not to fly in “sensitive areas” it says that the government “would like to reinforce this work”.
+And while the DfT notes that some drone manufacturers have already programmed their drones not to fly in “sensitive areas” it says the government “would like to reinforce this work”.

 Commenting in a statement, aviation minister Lord Callanan said: “Our measures prioritise protecting the public while maximising the full potential of drones.
 Increasingly, drones are proving vital for inspecting transport infrastructure for repair or aiding police and fire services in search and rescue operations, even helping to save lives.